S3 method for class 'msdata'

 transition- specific covariates, either on its own

-) or appended to the data
+(append=FALSE) or appended to the data

 Details

-For a given basic covariate Z
+For a given basic covariate Z, the transition-specific covariate for

-.
+transition s is called Z.s.
 The concept of transition-specific

 covariates in the context of multi-state models was introduced by Andersen,